SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

             --config=config.yaml
         ```

-        Essentially, this command combines everything into one command: it first creates a VM with the specs specified by
+        Essentially, this command combines everything into one command: it first creates a VM with the specs specified
-        a configuration file, then loads a container specified again in the configuration file and finally it runs
+        by a configuration file, then loads a container specified again in the configuration file and finally it runs
         everything.
 A example of a config file could be:

+        === "CPU"

             ```yaml
             # config_cpu.yaml
             workerPoolSpecs:
                 machineSpec:
                     machineType: n1-highmem-2
                 replicaCount: 1
                 containerSpec:
                     imageUri: gcr.io/<project-id>/<docker-img>
             ```

-        if you only want to run on CPU and another example for GPU:
+        === "GPU"

             ```yaml
             # config_gpu.yaml
             workerPoolSpecs:
                 machineSpec:
                     machineType: n1-standard-8
                     acceleratorType: NVIDIA_TESLA_T4 #(1)!
                     acceleratorCount: 1
                 replicaCount: 1
                 containerSpec:
                     imageUri: gcr.io/<project-id>/<docker-img>
             ```

             1. In this case we are requesting a Nvidia Tesla T4 GPU.
-This will only work if you have quota for allocating
+This will only work if you have quota for
-            this type of GPU in the Vertex AI service.
-You can check how to request quota in the last exercise of the
+                allocating this type of GPU in the Vertex AI service.
+You can check how to request quota in the last
-            [previous module](cloud_setup.md).
-Remember that it is not enough to just request quota for the GPU, the
+                exercise of the [previous module](cloud_setup.md).
+Remember that it is not enough to just request quota
-            request need to by approved by Google before you can use it.
+                for the GPU, the request need to by approved by Google before you can use it.

         you can read more about the configuration formatting
         [here](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/CustomJobSpec)